Ukraine war latest: First North Korean soldiers arrive in Kursk Oblast for Russia’s war on Ukraine

 “We have adhered strictly to the principle of not supplying lethal arms, but we may be able to review this more flexiblely depending on North Korean military activity,” he said.

-Yoon said, “(South Korea will) never be idle about this and will take necessary steps step by step in coordination the international community based on the development of N. Korea – Russian military cooperation.”
+Yoon said, “(South Korea will) never be idle about this and will take necessary steps step by step in coordination the community based on the development of N. Korea – Russian military cooperation.”

 Seoul has so far only provided non-lethal and humanitarian military aid to Kyiv.
-However, it has indirectly supplied Ukraine with ammunition – 155mm artillery rounds, specifically – via the U.S.
+However, it has indirectly supplied Ukraine with – 155mm artillery rounds, specifically – via the U.S.

 Experts who spoke with the Kyiv independent earlier this week stated that South Korea is unlikely ever to start supplying arms directly, as Seoul’s own legislation restricts it.

-“It has been a consistent position because it is a .”
+“It has been a consistent position because it is a law.”
 It’s more than a policy decision,” Jenny Town, senior Fellow at the Stimson Center, and Director of Stimson’s Korea Program and 38 North told the Kyiv Independent.

 “The president cannot just say, hey, I’ve switched my mind; this is what we’re doing now.
 It really requires actual legislation to be adopted.”